tienyulin/docker-frp-sample/README.md

 Both frpc and frps put `ini` setting file under `/usr/bin/frp/` in container.
 Edit `ini` file, then restart the container.

 ## Expose port
-Remember to expose the port on the server which set in `frpc.ini` for application use.
+Remember to expose the port on the server which set in `frpc.ini` for application to use.